 Following Geronimo’s surrender, Lozen was shipped East to Florida along with the others.
 She died of tuberculosis while in captivity.

-Dahteste figures a little less prominently than Lozen in the folklore of the time, but she is also credited with significant fighting skills ad there is little reason to believe she could have acquired that reputation without using those very skills in action.
-Dahteste’s fluency in English made her a valuable intermediary between ‘hostile’ Apache and the U.S. Army.
+Dahteste figures a little less prominently than Lozen in the folklore of the time, but she is also credited with significant fighting skills and there is little reason to believe she could have acquired that reputation without using those very skills in action.
+More to the point, Dahteste’s fluency in English made her a valuable intermediary between ‘hostile’ Apache and the U.S. Army, which would have put her right at the heart of the story in Geronimo.

 She too was taken into custody following Geronimo’s surrender, and shipped back East.
 She lived long enough to finish her life on the San Carlos Apache reservation.